 The S&P/Case-Shiller (CSI) Home Price index together with the Radar Logic (RPX) for Boston represent the most accurate indicators of the true price movement for both single family homes and the entire residential real estate market as a whole (singles, multi and condos).

-For October, both the Boston CSI and RPX showed continued weakness with the CSI declining 6.0% on a year-over-year basis while the RPX dropped 14.77% over the same period.
+For November, both the CSI and RPX showed continued weakness with the CSI declining 7.38% on a year-over-year basis while the RPX dropped 16.58% over the same period.

-It’s important to note that all measures are derived from sales data transacted in October (actually an average of prior three months ending in October) which generally includes many properties that went under agreement between August and September, well in advance of the historic stock market collapse and wider macroeconomic declines that have since sent consumer sentiment to all time lows.
+It’s important to note that all measures are derived from sales data transacted in November (actually an average of prior three months ending in November) which generally includes many properties that went under agreement in September, well in advance of the historic stock market collapse and wider macroeconomic declines that have since sent consumer sentiment to all time lows.

 In all likelihood the dramatic declines to consumer confidence and increases in unemployment will work to place significant downward pressure on property prices for the foreseeable future.